filakhtov/bigcommerce/README.md

 I've made history items unqiue and immutable for the sake of normalization.
 Only intermediate mapping table is modifiable.
 History record once created can not be removed or modified.
 This gives a possibility to use same search item across multiple users.

+#### Reliable password encryption

+Latest standard additions (PHP5.5+) gives us a native reliable password encryption and constant-time hash verification using __bcrypt__ which I'm more than a happy to use!

 ### Some bonuses

 #### History management